Animal psychopathology: Genetic factors

 Canine compulsions are more common in some breeds and behavioral dispositions are often shared within the same litter.
 This suggests that there is a genetic factor to the disorder.
 A questionnaire to dog owners and a blood sample of 181 dogs from four breeds, miniature and standard bull terriers, German shepherds, and Staffordshire bull terriers showed these to be more susceptible to compulsive and repetitive behaviors.
-It is suggested that the more we learn through studying OCD in dogs, the more we can to understand human biology and the genetics involved in the heredity of susceptibility to disorders such as OCD.
+Advances in the study of canine compulsive disorder pathology could lead to advances in the understanding of the genetic and hereditary factors leading to human obsessive disorders.

 A chromosome has been located in dogs that confers a high risk of susceptibility to OCD.
 Canine chromosome 7 has been found to be most significantly associated with obsessive compulsive disorder in dogs, or more specifically, canine compulsive disorder (CCD).
 This breakthrough helped further relate OCD in humans to CCD in canines.
 Canine chromosome 7 is expressed in the hippocampus of the brain, the same area that Obsessive Compulsive Disorder is expressed in human patients.
 Similar pathways are involved in drug treatment responses for both humans and dogs, offering more research that the two creatures exhibit symptoms and respond to treatment in similar ways.
 This data can help scientists to discover more effective and efficient ways to treat OCD in humans through the information they find by studying CCD in dogs.